Synthetixio/synthetix/sigp.md

 ## Introduction ##
 In this document, we respond to the issues raised in Sigma Prime's initial audit of Havven.

+Bold means we have responded to the issue (could be no action though).

 ### ERC20 Implementation ###

-1. Initial creation of ERC20FeeToken and ERC20Token do not fire the transfer event with the 0x0 address as the sender
+1. Initial creation of ERC20FeeToken and ERC20Token do not fire the transfer event with the 0x0 address as the sender.

-- STATUS: Clarify what to do here regarding ERC20State.
+Clarify what to do here regarding ERC20State.

-2. Decimals variable is of type uint256, not the specified uint8 (SafeDecimalMath.sol[38])
+** 2. Decimals variable is of type uint256, not the specified uint8 (SafeDecimalMath.sol[38]) **

-- STATUS: Fixed.
+Fixed.

 ### Recommendations ###

 #### High ####

-1. Vote Manipulation via Improper Variable Resetting
+** 1. Vote Manipulation via Improper Variable Resetting **

-- STATUS: Fixed.
+Fixed.
 Motions are now indexed.

-2. Inaccurate Vote Calculation due to Outdated Average Balance
+** 2. Inaccurate Vote Calculation due to Outdated Average Balance **

-- STATUS: Fixed.
+Fixed.
 The `setupVote()` function now ensures that voter's weight is current [Havven.sol:392].

 3. Token Wrapping Prevention Bypass

-- STATUS:

 4. Arbitrary Dependednt Contract Address Modification

-- STATUS:

 #### Moderate ####

 1. Inactive Owner Leading to User Fund Lockups

-- STATUS:

 #### Low ####

-1. Insufficient Hardening of Contract Ownership Transfer
+** 1. Insufficient Hardening of Contract Ownership Transfer **

-- STATUS: Fixed.
+Fixed.
 Have implemented claimable ownership pattern.

-2. Insufficient Receipient Address Validation
+** 2. Insufficient Receipient Address Validation **

-- STATUS: Fixed.
+Fixed.
 Have implemented requirement that `_to_ NOT 0x0 in transfer()` and both `_to_ AND _from_ NOT 0x0 in transferFrom`.

-3. Insufficient Transfer Fee Rate Validation
+** 3. Insufficient Transfer Fee Rate Validation **

-- STATUS: Not implemented.
+Not implemented.
+Why?

 4. Duplicate Event Call

-- STATUS:

 5. Lack of Vesting Periods Validation

-- STATUS: IN PROGRESS

 #### General Suggestions ####

 ##### SafeDecimalMath #####

-1. Assert vs Require
+** 1. Assert vs Require **

-- STATUS: Not implemented.
+Not implemented.
 Why consume all gas if we don't need to?

 ##### Court #####

-1. Havven and Nomin addresses not public.
+** 1. Havven and Nomin addresses not public. **

-- STATUS: Fixed.
+Fixed.

-2. Court prefix not required [266, 512, 513]
+** 2. Court prefix not required [266, 512, 513] **

-- STATUS: Fixed.
+Fixed.

 ##### EtherNomin #####

-1. Does not need to import Havven.sol and cast can be removed from constructor [62, 123]
+** 1. Does not need to import Havven.sol and cast can be removed from constructor [62, 123] **

-- STATUS: Fixed.
+Fixed.

 2. Variable naming in parameter could be changed from wei to eth [193]

-- STATUS: In Fixed.

-3. Inconsistent variable naming in parameters initialEtherPrice should be `_initialEtherPrice_`
+** 3. Inconsistent variable naming in parameters initialEtherPrice should be `_initialEtherPrice_` **

-- STATUS: Not implemented. `_` only used when referencing variable name that is the same as the parameter.
+Not implemented. `_` only used when referencing variable name that is the same as the parameter.

-4. Make variables public [87, 90, 94]
+** 4. Make variables public [87, 90, 94] **

-- STATUS: Not implemented.
+Not implemented.
 Constant variables cannot be modified and their values can be checked with source code.

 5. Make it very clear that variables should be supplied as multiples of UNIT.

-- STATUS: ???
+???

-6. It may be prudent to allow any address to call terminateLiquidation().
+** 6. It may be prudent to allow any address to call terminateLiquidation(). **

-- STATUS: Not implemented.
+Not implemented.
+Why?

 ##### Havven #####

-1. Does not need to import Court.sol
+** 1. Does not need to import Court.sol **

-- STATUS: Fixed.
+Fixed.

-2. LastAverageBalance and penultimateAverageBalance are public and would quite frequently be out-of-date, misleading.
+** 2. LastAverageBalance and penultimateAverageBalance are public and would quite frequently be out-of-date, misleading. **

-- STATUS: Not implemented.
+Not implemented.
 Court relies on accessing these variables.
 Added warning to documentation that they may be out of date.

 ##### ERC20FeeToken #####

 1. Use of uint256 in contrast to otherwise consistent unit usage [36].

-- STATUS: ???
+???

 ### Potential Attacks ###